RIC646/hello-world/README.md

 # hello-world
-Just a test,a new attempt
+Github is a new attempt for me.